RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Linux-Installation-Instructions.md

 ## On Debian / Ubuntu / Kali / ParrotOS / Raspbian
 ^[Top](#top)

 First what we want to do is get an update for the system.
-If you need to apply updates do this **before** the install.
+If you need to apply updates do this **before** installing the Proxmark3 software.

-We assume your system was patched with latest updates prior to following these instructions.
+An system upgrade was carried out prior to following these instructions.

 Update the packages list
 ```sh